WebDevStudios/BuddyPress-Registration-Options/readme.txt

 6. Approve, deny or ban new members:

 == Changelog ==

+= 4.3.8 - 2020-03-13 =
+* Updated: Extra protection for users who may be using bbPress only with no BuddyPress.

 = 4.3.7 =
 * Fixed: Prevent overwriting of existing user IDs to exclude, if any are already set.